 The modern day steeplechase is a long-distance horseback riding competition whereby competitors race through a course set up to emulate the challenges of hunting on horseback.
 Originating in Ireland in the mid-1700s as a race from one village’s church steeple to the next (thus the name steeplechase), the event is enormously challenging for horse and rider as they jump stone walls, fences and hedges.

-What Happens at the Virginia Gold Cup
+What to Expect at the 2023 Virginia Gold Cup

-Where Did the Gold Cup First Run?
+Where Did the Va Gold Cup First Run?

 The original landscape for the Gold Cup race was tucked along the hills abutting the Blue Ridge Mountains at an estate at Oakwood.
-The historic venue, a residence once owned by President Lincoln’s personal physician, Dr. Robert King Stone, was apt for the commencement of what would become a historic day.
-At the first race in 1922, the event’s founding fathers pledged $1,000 to purchase a trophy for the owner of the winning horse, and resolved to bequeath the trophy permanently to the first competitor to win the Virginia Gold Cup three times.
+The historic venue, a residence once owned by President Lincoln’s personal physician, Dr. Robert King Stone, was apt for the commencement of what would become an historic day.
+At the first race in 1922, the event’s founding fathers pledged $1,000 to purchase a trophy for the owner of the winning horse, and resolved to bequeath the trophy permanently to the first competitor to win the Va Gold Cup three times.